 Foods to Avoid, High in Stearic Acid (that increase Vitamin A issues)

-I realized I had started consuming cocoa butter daily.
-The day I removed cocoa butter and cocoa from my diet, my healthy brain and thought patterns returned!
+I realized I had started consuming cocoa butter (with matcha) daily.
+The day I removed cocoa butter (and matcha) and cocoa from my diet, my healthy brain and thought patterns returned!

 Stearic acid may or likely exacerbates Vitamin A issues, especially during initial detox stages.
 Also watch for it in your supplements.